obyslink/UserManager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # User Manager
-This is an ALC with Microsoft Assessment to perform crud operations using a school administrative panel.
+This is an ALC with Microsoft Assessment to perform CRUD operations using a school administrative panel.
 Here, Admins can modify and register new students into the school's database.

 This repository contains a simple demo API built with NodeJS.